Teenagers can make money through part-time jobs, selling items online, and small online side hustles.

 Holiday jobs

-You can become a lifeguard or tutor over the break as your holiday job.
+You could become a lifeguard or tutor over the summer.

 Rules About Earning Money as a Teenager & Tax Rules